Outside Basis for a Partnership

 The outside basis of a partnership is the partner's basis in their portion of the partnership.

-• There was a $183 receipt of the partner's share of tax-exempt income.
+• There was a $354 increase in the partner's share of partnership liabilities.

 What is the outside basis for the partner?